Foreign Language for Kids – The Earlier They Start, The More Fluent They Get, A Study Confirms

 How To Teach Your Child a Second Language

-- Encourage diverse playdates – try to make learning an interactive experience.
-One way to do it is to encourage bilingual playdates.
-If you’re friends with people whose kids speak your target language (the one that you’re trying to teach), prioritize those playdates.
-Your child will get used to an environment that’s not monolingual and will learn – at the very least – several ways of naming the same toy.
+Encourage diverse play dates.
+Try to make learning an interactive experience.
+One way to do it is to encourage bilingual play dates.
+If you’re friends with people whose kids speak your target language (the one that you’re trying to teach), prioritize those play dates.
+Your child will get used to an environment that’s not monolingual.
+And they will learn – at the very least – several ways of naming the same toy.

 You’re probably asking yourself: ‘Can toddlers learn a second language?
 Really learn it?’